Configure secrets for jobs

 Go to Cloud Run

-2. Click Deploy container and select Job to fill out the initial job settings page.
-If you are configuring an existing job, select the job, then click Edit.
+2. Select Jobs from the menu, and click Deploy container to fill out the initial job settings page.
+If you are configuring an existing job, select the job, then click View and edit job configuration.

-3. Click Container, variables and secrets, connections, security to expand the job properties page.
+3. Click Container(s), Volumes, Connections, Security to expand the job properties page.

 4. Click the Variables & Secrets tab.